mattermost/docs/source/about/self-hosted-subscriptions.rst

 Quarterly true-up report prior to v7.9
 --------------------------------------

-When you buy an annual Mattermost subscription, you agree to provide quarterly reports of the actual number of registered users within your system.
-A registered user is a user who has an account in a workspace and does not show as **Inactive** in **System Console > User Management > Users**.
+When you buy an annual Mattermost subscription, you agree to provide quarterly reports of the actual number of active users within your system.
+An active user is a user who has an account in a workspace and does not show as **Inactive** in **System Console > User Management > Users**.

 We'll send you an email notice around the end of the quarter reminding you to send us your report.